Mars-The-Planet/Deimos/README.md

         ),
         ResourceLocation.parse("stone"), 1);
 ```
-Notice that you can use values from your config file and if the player changes them and restarts the game the recipes will also change.
+Notice that you can use values from your config file.
+If the player changes them and restarts the game, the recipes will also change.
 This even works with moded items.